About the Multiple Subject Teaching Credential (Elementary TK-8)

 EDUC X426: Integrated Humanities and Global Literacy (3 units)

 EDUC X311: Diverse Students, Inclusive Instruction (3 units)

 EDUC X312: Project-Based Instruction (3 units)

-*CBEST and CSET testing have been deferred for up to one year due to COVID-19.
+*CBEST, CSET, and RICA testing have been deferred for up to one year due to COVID-19.

 REQUEST MORE INFORMATION